sprbpr/simple-game-with-scratch/README.md

 When the game is loaded, you have this option to modify the game or fullscreen the game screen by clicking on the full-screen option on the top-right corner of the page.
 Now, you're ready to play, enjoy!

+## Description

+In this game, you have the task of rotating the game environment and trying to prevent the snowman from hitting the sun symbols while you can get the most snowball symbols.
+Each time the snowman reaches the game environment boundary, it is reflected in a random direction faster than before.

+The gameplay of the game is pretty straightforward.
+First, you need to press `space` to start the game.
+Then the game gives you some moments to prepare yourself for the game.

+After the game starts, press `←` and `→` to rotate the play scene clockwise and anticlockwise, respectively, to avoid the sun symbols and get snowflake ones.
+Each snowflake is worth one point; hitting the sun symbols, on the other hand, will make you lose.

+Also, while playing, you can pause the game by pressing `p`, resume it by pressing `r` and play again by pressing `space` if you lose.
+Every time you lose, your score is shown on the screen, representing the number of snowballs you have caught.

 ## References

 ["Scratch – Imagine, Program, Share"](https://scratch.mit.edu/).
 Retrieved from [scratch.mit.edu](scratch.mit.edu) on 26 August 2021.